cscart/docs/user_guide/shipping_and_taxes/taxes/increased_calculation_accuracy.rst

 How To: Increase the Accuracy of Tax, Discount, and Total Value Calculation
 ***************************************************************************

-CS-Cart rounds decimals to 2 decimal places.
+By default CS-Cart rounds decimals to 2 decimal places.
 If a customer buys a large number of products, and product price or tax rate value has 2 decimal places, it may lead to inaccuracy in the nearest tenth or hundredth of tax, discount, and total value calculation.

 You can increase the calculation accuracy in 2 steps.